-Memorandum of Understanding Agreed to Between The College of Media And The Grainger College of Engineering And Department of Computer Science
+Memorandum of Understanding

+Agreed to Between

+The College of Media

+And

 This Memorandum of Understanding ("MOU") is agreed to by the College of Media (MEDIA), The Grainger College of Engineering (GCOE), and the Department of Computer Science (DCS) at the University of Illinois-Urbana Champaign.
 The parties to this MOU may be referred to collectively as the "PARTIES."
 This MOU also establishes key parameters by which the PARTIES will support and collaborate in the establishment of the School of Computing and Data Science (SCDS).
 DCS is a party to this MOU with the understanding that this MOU will apply to the SCDS once it replaces the DCS within the GCOE.